 While we’re here, let’s get one thing out of the way, because you’re probably asking, anyway.
 Co-la-gioi-a:

 Nine letters, three of which are consonants and the last two of which are I-A, as in Ia!
 Ia!
-Cthulhu fhtagn, which I assume is a coincidence and an indication that my ancestors spent time foretelling the return of fictional squid-headed alien god-things.
+Cthulhu fhtagn, which I assume is a coincidence and not an indication that my ancestors spent time foretelling the return of fictional squid-headed alien god-things.
+Although there is one weird novel from the 1800s that has just enough detail to make me wonder, sometimes…

 I wouldn’t bet against it, mind you.
 I just assume it isn’t the case.

-No, I don’t care if you pronounce or spell it right.
-I know who I am and have heard enough variations as to be immune.
-People ask, though, so there we are.
+No, however, I don’t really care if you pronounce or spell it right.
+I know who I am, and have heard enough variations as to be immune to a weird pronunciation hurting my feelings.
+People ask, though, so here we are.

-I really should point out that the JC glyph was created by Brandon Eck for his Name Logo Directory project—great job needing very little input from me.
+I really should point out that the JC glyph was created by Brandon Eck for his Name Logo Directory project, a great job needing very little input from me.

 The body typeface is Natanael Gama’s Exo 2.
 I liked the original enough that I pledged to the Kickstarter campaign.